gleam-lang/website/language-server.md

 The language server support completion of:

+- Function arguments.
+- Functions and constants defined in other modules, automatically adding import statements if the module has not yet been imported.
+- Functions and constants defined in the same module.
+- Locally defined variables.
 - Modules in import statements.
+- Record fields.
+- Type constructors in type annotations.
 - Unqualified types and values in import statements.
-- Type constructors in type annotations.
-- Record fields.
-- Functions and constants defined in the same module.
-- Functions and constants defined in other modules, automatically adding import statements if the module has not yet been imported.

 ## Document symbols